Alabama death row inmate is executed nearly 30 years after murder conviction - KTVZ

 By Andy Rose and Rebekah Riess, CNN

-Alabama death row inmate Willie B. Smith III was executed Thursday night, the state attorney general’s office announced, after the US Supreme Court declining to hear an 11th-hour appeal.
+Alabama death row inmate Willie B. Smith III was executed Thursday night, the state attorney general’s office announced, after the US Supreme Court declined to hear an 11th-hour appeal.

 Smith was executed by legal injection at 9:47 p.m. local time in Atmore, Alabama, according to the attorney general’s office.